What you should know about Zika

 A: A number of countries in the Americas from Mexico to Brazil have active Zika transmission.
 In addition, Cape Verde and three Pacific Islands (American Samoa, Samoa and Tonga) have reported transmission of the virus.
 Recently, cases involving local transmission have been reported in two areas of Miami, Florida and in South Texas.
 We have also seen the Zika virus in travelers returning home from places where Zika is spreading and their sexual partners.

 Q: Will we see Zika in more of the United States?

-A: We’ve seen several cases of Zika that were likely acquired in Florida, and sporadic cases may continue to occur in areas where the Aedes mosquito is present.
+A: We’ve seen several cases of Zika that were likely acquired in Florida and Texas, and sporadic cases may continue to occur in areas where the Aedes mosquito is present.
 However, health officials are not anticipating widespread outbreaks in the continental United States.
 Crowded tropical areas without air conditioning or window screens are prime opportunities for spread of the virus, while screened-in spaces and air conditioning common in the United States helps to block virus transmission by reducing contact between mosquitoes and humans.

 Q: Now that Zika is being transmitted in the continental United States, what should I do?